EDI Software Evaluation Guideline

 In most companies (if not all) the responsibility of their EDI system is designated to their IT (computer) department.
 Aware of this, we've provided a product to empower IT programmers of managing EDI processing by giving them the flexibility to create tailored yet robust EDI solutions that directly tackle their company's EDI needs.
 Return

 Framework EDI includes a help documentation that explains its methods (functions) and properties.
 Updates of this documentation can be downloaded at our "Documentation Update" web page, which also includes PowerPoint presentations to help users get started with Framework EDI.
 Return

-We provide free email support to our customers as well as to users who are evaluating our product.
-Email: email@example.com.
-You can also reach us by phone if you have any inquiries (no support questions, please) at our main line#: (818) 569-4542.
+We provide free email basic support to our customers as well as to users who are evaluating our product.
+Email: firstname.lastname@example.org.
+You can also subscribe to our Maintenance & Support to get free updates and support beyond basic support.
 Return

-To jump start some EDI projects, we've provided a variety of sample programs that includes HIPAA, business, web applications etc. These sample programs can be downloaded from our "Sample Programs" web pages.
+To jump start some EDI projects, we've provided a variety of sample programs that includes HIPAA, business, web applications etc. These sample programs can be downloaded from our "Sample Programs" web pages, and some are available for purchase.
 Return

-When users buy Framework EDI, they will receive a UserID and password to login to our Customer Support web page so that they can continue to download the latest updates of Framework EDI.
+When users buy a Framework EDI License, they will receive a UserID and password to login to our Customer Support website where they can find more support materials.
 Return

 Framework EDI components parses (translates) EDI files down to their data elements and exposes their values through methods or properties of objects.
 Programmers only need to map these values from the objects to database fields or any output variables.
 Sample programs can be downloaded from our "Sample Programs" web pages.
 Return